 Many new IDs have a gold or a black star, or some variation of that.
 Here are some examples of the star looks like and what types are acceptable, according to TSA’s website:

-Eleven states and four U.S. territories have a little more time to fall in line with new identification rules set by the government.
-If they don’t, residentso of those states may be unable to fly on domestic flights without a passport.
+A handful of states and U.S. territories have a little more time to fall in line with new identification rules set by the government.
+If they don’t, residents who live there may be unable to fly on domestic flights without a passport.